board of directors

 Our Board of Directors are comprised of a talented and diverse group of professionals who are truly passionate about the mission of Sunday's Child.
 Each board member brings his and her own respective talents to the organization to help it realize its vision.
 Sunday's Child members are encouraged to participate as a board member or a committee member.

-VICE PRESIDENT - Aurora Osborn (she/her)
+PRESIDENT - Aurora Osborn (she/her)

 Aurora Osborn is an Asian American doctoral student, adjunct instructor, and higher education administrator.
 She serves as the Senior Director of the Office of Campus Culture and Access at the University of West Florida, where she leads a constellation of programs grounded in federal and state compliance, yet centered on the human experience.
 Her portfolio includes oversight of Title IX, Student Accessibility Resources, Student Ombuds, and initiatives that foster a respectful, engaged, and equitable campus culture.
 Through this work, she champions open inquiry, intellectual humility, and the kind of dialogue that builds understanding across difference.